CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 Tables and views are visible when they are available for access based on the database access permissions defined for the service database user (role).
-See the [Security](./security/) section for examples of setting role priviledges.
+See the [Security](./security/) section for examples of setting role privileges.

 If a view directly uses the geometry column of an underlying table, the spatial column metadata is inherited for the view.